Skip to main content

 As a responsible corporate citizen, Kuraray seeks opportunities to contribute to the success of our plant communities both financially and through the active volunteer participation of our employees.

-Corporate Contribution Guidelines:
+Corporate Contribution Guidelines

 Kuraray America, Inc. (KAI) will consider charitable contributions to eligible nonprofit organizations and academic institutions with priority consideration given to organizations serving in or near U.S. communities where KAI has a major presence.
 Guidelines for the administration of our corporate contributions program can be found in our Corporate Donations Policy.